bengfarrell/rgf-blog/content/fiction/wings-unfurled.md

 >  _When leaps the mighty cantalere_ _the dark brother drains his foes._

-Uncover the rest of that prophecy and what it portends for the Lanserim by reading Wings Unfurled!
+Uncover the rest of that prophecy and what it portends for the Lanserim by reading _Wings Unfurled_!